Asim4513/CodeShell/README.md

 • Used fork and multi-processing concepts to execute commands concurrently when & is encountered.
 • Ensured proper error handling and messages for user guidance.
 • Enhanced user experience by allowing interactive command input and batch processing.

+PS: Try out different stuff with the shell functionalities :)